rjmccall/swift-evolution/visions/accessors.md

 This synthesized modification access requires a coroutine model because the call to `set` is a non-trivial finalization step.

 Note that the `get` can itself be synthetic in this synthesis.
-For example, if the original storage declaration provides a `borrow` and a `set`, the `get` can be synthesized in terms of the `borrow`, and then the `modify` can be synthesized in terms of the `set` and the synthesized `get`.
-Any requirements for synthesizing the `get` also apply to synthesizing the `modify`; in particular, the value type must be `Copyable`.
+For example, if the original storage declaration provides a `borrow` and a `set`, the `get` can be synthesized in terms of the `borrow`, and then the `yield inout` can be synthesized in terms of the `set` and the synthesized `get`.
+Any requirements for synthesizing the `get` also apply to synthesizing the `yield inout`; in particular, the value type must be `Copyable`.

 Because this synthesis requires a `get`, it generally doesn't work for non-`Copyable` value types.
 (It could work if the storage declaration provides a `get`, but such an accessor usually can't be defined unless it's `consuming`, which would prevent the `set` from being called later.)
-To support modification, a storage declaration of non-`Copyable` type must generally also define either `modify` or `mutate`.
+To support modification, a storage declaration of non-`Copyable` type must generally also define either `yield inout` or `mutate`.

-A `modify` accessor can also be synthsized using `mutate` by just yielding the reference returned by the `mutate` accessor and then doing nothing in the finalization stage.
+A `yield inout` accessor can also be synthsized using `mutate` by just yielding the reference returned by the `mutate` accessor and then doing nothing in the finalization stage.

 A `mutate` accessor can only be synthesized using a stored variable or an accessor with an equivalent lifetime guarantee to `mutate`, like `unsafe*MutableAddress`.
 Moreover, it can only be synthesized using a stored variable if exclusivity for the variable can be statically guaranteed, such as if the variable is a stored property of a value type.
 Other stored variables require dynamic exclusivity checks for safety, which adds dynamic finalization to the access.